kyma-project/test-infra/docs/prow/templates.md

     ...
 ```

 If buildpack you're willing to use is not there yet you have to add it.
-The best would be to follow existing buildpacks.
+When you add a new buildpack follow the example of already defined ones.

 When writing tests for the new component, use the function `tester.GetKymaReleasesSince(<next release>)` to create release jobs tests.
 This automatically checks whether new release jobs were created when doing release.